 - You can now begin to send your dog to “place” from a bit further away and then come in to reward, then walk away, going back and forth to praise and treat as your dog settles on the bed/mat.

-- At point you can begin to vary the frequency that you treat your dog as they remain in the settled position, and increase the length of time you ask your dog to settle for before giving your release word.
+- At this point, you can begin to vary the frequency that you treat your dog as they remain in the settled position and increase the length of time you ask your dog to settle before giving your release word.

-- If it’s safe to do so, you can also practice with your dog tethered by a short 4-6 foot leash (this should only be done with full supervision).
-The tether isn’t to force the dog to stay in place, but rather an emergency backup in case your dog gets up as you are across a room, or a short distance from your dog when outside.
+- If it’s safe to do so, you can also practice with your dog tethered by a short 4- to 6-foot leash (this should only be done with full supervision).
+The tether isn’t to force the dog to stay in place, but rather an emergency backup in case your dog gets up as you are across a room or a short distance from your dog when outside.